rodekruis/DEH-Admin-Manual/README.md

 Teams are also required if the 'Sensitive case' functionality is added to DEH.
 Ask 510 to assist since this is an add on to the standard solution.

 >[!NOTE]
-> The below teams information is useful for Twilio Flex.
+> From this point onwards, the below teams information is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant.

 Teams in Twilio Flex are grouped using Skills and these are used for routing certain messages/calls to a certain team first before routing to everyone (for example).
 To add team in Twilio Flex, ask 510 to assist since this requires some [configuration steps](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/operation/worker-skills-structure.md#project).
 To add a user to a team in Twilio Flex, you need the admin or supervisor role in Twilio Flex and then you can add/remove a skill for a user in Flex.